-Sarah Rooney is the newest member of the engineering team, joining us as a Front-end developer.
+Sarah Rooney (she/they) is the newest member of the engineering team, joining us as a Front-end developer.
 Sarah graduated from SAIC with a degree in Fine Arts while dabbling a bit in front-end web development.
 She came to Clique after spending a few years as a developer at another agency.
 In addition to her coding chops, she’s a pro at growing mushrooms and even named her cat after one of her favorite kinds—Morel. 😸 Here are some snippets from our conversation.

 So how are things going so far at Clique?